The Auditor's Office is reviewing applications for our open Management Auditor position.

 Auditor's Community Advisory Committee

-The Community Advisory Committee is a NEW committee that provides guidance to the Auditor on the audit schedule, community engagement practices, and integrating diversity, equity, and inclusion practices into audits.
-The deadline to apply is 11:59pm on Tuesday, December 15, 2020.
+The Auditor's Community Advisory Committee provides guidance to the Auditor on the audit schedule, community engagement practices, and integrating diversity, equity, and inclusion practices into audits.
+Please check back - we will post information on how to apply once a position is open.

 Currently, there are no open seats on the Audit Committee.
 Please check back - we will post information on how to apply once a community member position is open.